Magnetic-field-of-magnetic-coupling

 The coupling coefficient is usually represented by the symbol (k) and is calculated as “k = M / (sqrt(L1 * L2))”, where “M” is the mutual inductance between the coils, “L1” is the self-induction of the first coil, and “L2” is the self-induction of the second coil.Click to see more detailed steps for calculating the coupling coefficient.

-Knowing this coefficient and applying it during the manufacturing process of magnetic couplings helps us optimize the power of the equipment.
+Knowing this factor and applying it during the manufacturing process of magnetic couplings helps us optimize torque transmission and reduce power losses.
 If the coefficient is not high enough, the coupling may experience slippage.
 I think the coupling coefficient is an important indicator of the reliability of magnetic couplings: a high coefficient means reliable torque transmission, minimal energy loss, and generally less wear and tear on the device.

 What is the magnetic coupling constant?